rpg2014/scryfall-mcp/ReadMe.md

 - **🃏 Card Data Retrieval**: Fetch comprehensive information about Magic: The Gathering cards using fuzzy name matching
 - **🔍 Advanced Card Search**: Use Scryfall's powerful search syntax to find cards with complex queries
+- **🏗️ Deck Import**: Import and analyze complete Magic: The Gathering decks from Archidekt with detailed card information
 - **💾 Intelligent Caching**: Local caching system to reduce API calls and improve performance
 - **📋 Rulings Integration**: Optional inclusion of official card rulings from Scryfall
 - **🎯 Similar Card Recommendations**: Integration with EDHREC to suggest similar cards for deck building